ikigailabs-io/ikigai/README.md

     .build()
 )
 ```

-## FlowBuilder
+## Flows

-The `FlowBuilder` class enables you to create a flow definition.
-The flow
-definition is where you add and configure the building blocks, or facets, that
-transform a dataset.
-The flow definition also includes any machine learning
-models that gather insights from a dataset.
-Once you have created a flow
+In the PCL, a *Flow* is the container for a *Flow Defintion*.
+A Flow Definition
+specifies the components or *Facet Types* that perform actions like ingesting
+data, transforming data, machine learning with models, and outputting data.
+When
-definition, you can add it to a [flow](#flows).
+you have assembled your flow definition, you use the `FlowBuilder` class to
+build it.
+After building, you attach the flow definition to a Flow and run it to
+execute all of the defined actions.

 ### Facet Types

-The Ikigai Python Library offers several facets that can import and output a
+The Ikigai PCL provides several facet types for importing, outputting, and
-dataset and transform a dataset in a variety of ways.
+transforming datasets.

-Facets that are related to importing a dataset are grouped by the `INPUT`
+The `INPUT` attribute of the `FacetType` class groups facets that are related to
-attribute of an instance of the `FacetType` class.
-You can import a dataset from
-a variety of sources, like an external data source, or a dataset that you
-uploaded to the Ikigai platform (see the [Datasets](#datasets) section for more
-information).
+importing a dataset.

-Facets that are related to transforming a dataset are grouped by the `MID`
+The `MID` attribute of the `FacetType` class groups facets that are related to
+transforming a dataset.

-attribute of an instance of the `FacetType` class.
-For example, you may want to
+The `OUTPUT` attribute of the `FacetType` class groups facets that are related
-use a facet to join two tables of a dataset, drop missing values, or sample
-items from a table.

-Facets that are related to exporting a dataset are grouped by the `OUTPUT`
+to exporting a dataset.
-attribute of an instance of the `FacetType` class.
-Similarly to the input
-facets, output facets can export a dataset to the Ikigai platform, an external
-dataset, and perform other operations.

-Before creating your flow definition, you may want to view a list of all the
+Before creating a flow definition, review the list of all available
-facet types that are available in each facet group.
-The example code shows you
+facet types in each group.
+The example code uses the `types` property to display
-how to do this.

-The code gets a new instance of the `FacetTypes` class and stores it in the
-variable `facet_types`.
-Then, the code prints the available facet types for the
+all facet types for each group.
-three facet type groups, `INPUT`, `MID`, and `OUTPUT`.

 ```py
 facet_types = ikigai.facet_types